TrustTheVote-Project/Tenet-Framework/README.md

     end

 Don't forget to update other controllers to use your new `BaseController` if you have any.

+If you are starting a new app, remove your default layout at `app/views/layouts/application.*`.
+If you are adding the framework to an existing app, consider renaming your layout and then merging framework related CSS / JS inclusion statements.

 Auth methods and helpers